 Warning Signals Requiring Urgent Consultation

-Certain symptoms require prompt consultation.
-Sudden onset of significant nighttime leaks, without triggering factor, may signal acute pathology.
-Blood in urine requires investigation.
-Intense nighttime pain may indicate infection or retention.
+Certain symptoms call for prompt medical attention.
+A sudden onset of significant nighttime leaks — with no obvious trigger — can signal an acute condition.
+Blood in the urine always warrants investigation.
+Severe nighttime pain may indicate infection or urinary retention.

-Fever associated with urinary disorders suggests upper urinary infection requiring urgent antibiotic treatment.
-Significant leg edema with nighttime breathlessness may reveal heart failure.
-Total inability to urinate is medical emergency.
+Fever along with urinary symptoms suggests an upper urinary tract infection requiring urgent antibiotic treatment.
+Significant leg swelling combined with nighttime breathlessness may point to heart failure.
+A complete inability to urinate is a medical emergency — go to the ER.

 Situations Requiring Scheduled Consultation